AndersDeath/diary2/000-current.md

 # 07 November - Tuesday - Yerevan - 404 day of immigration

 I finally informed DR SMILE about my leaving.
 Everybody got this piece of news well.
 It wasn't a surprise for anyone.
-After
+So, my motivation package will be payed to me in March probably.